Archive for: Polish Act on Legal Persons Income Tax

 (6) rights to: inventions, patents, trade marks, designs.

-The SAC ruled that the priority to obtain the right of protection for a trade mark which is determined according to the date of filing of a trademark application with the Polish Patent Office (PPO) is something different than the possibility of introducing such a right in the records of intangible assets, which is allowed by the LPIT only after the PPO issued a positive decision on the grant of a right of protection for a trademark.
+The SAC ruled that the priority to obtain the right of protection for a trade mark which is determined according to the date of filing of a trademark application with the Polish Patent Office (PPO) is something different than the possibility of introducing such a right in the records of intangible assets, which is allowed by the LEIT only after the PPO issued a positive decision on the grant of a right of protection for a trademark.
 Such a decision is always taken after having established that the statutory requirements for the grant of the right have been satisfied.
 Having only a priority does not guarantee such situation will take a favourable turn.

 February 4th, 2010, Tomasz Rychlicki